processone/docs.ejabberd.im/content/admin/installation.md

     - `ejabberd.log`:   ejabberd service log
     - `erlang.log`:   Erlang/OTP system log

-## Start
+## Starting ejabberd

-You can use the `ejabberdctl` command line administration script to start and stop `ejabberd`.
+You can use the `ejabberdctl` command line administration script to start and stop ejabberd.
 If you provided the configure option `–enable-user=USER` (see [compile](#compile)), you can execute `ejabberdctl` with either that system account or root.